Today's featured

 Legal System:

-mixed legal system of English common law and customary law
+civil law system influenced by Roman-Germanic law and customary law

 -